 Yes.
 The Digitizer may be configured via the serial port and an IBM compatible PC to specify the data protocol to be transmitted on each serial port.
 See §4.5.
+The RS485 data will match the TxD1 data.

 10. What is the maximum length of an RS232C wiring harness?